pebble-examples/unobstructed-area-example/README.md

 # unobstructed-area-example

-An example of the UnobstructedArea API
+An example of the UnobstructedArea API.

+Requires SDK4.

 ## Guide